GCUGreyArea/regex-parser/README.md

 # Token based extensible message parser

+## TODO

+1. Create Docker build to run build and test in container environment.
+2. Fix issues with benchmark tests - see:

 ## Notice

 This is a proof of concept application to demonstrate a principal in the architecture of parsing.
 It does not have a framework and has not been written to be efficient or to production standards.